Sorry, no module for Rebels in the White House; not interested.

 Multi-Action Button for Recovery Phase

-Click the Recovery button on the toolbar one time only to trigger four Global Key Commands corresponding to steps 3b, 3c, 4, and 5 of the Recovery Phase:
+Click the Recovery button on the toolbar one time only to trigger Global Key Commands corresponding to Recovery steps 3, 4 and 5:

 - 3c: Reduce demoralization if F0 or F1